 Some forms of simple carbohydrates are healthier than some complex carbohydrates.
 Therefore, it is more useful for people to consider the overall nutritional profile of each food they may want to eat instead of focussing on a single nutrient, such as the type of carbohydrate it contains.

 There are many cases of foods that contain simple carbohydrates that are suitable for a healthful diet.
-For example, fruits and vegetables contain simple carbohydrates, but they are rich in micronutrients, such as vitamins and minerals, and they contain some dietary fiber.
+For example, fruits and vegetables contain simple carbohydrates, but they are rich in

 Simple carbohydrates to avoid are typically in processed foods or those with added sugar.
 Adding sugar to food increases its calorie content, without providing any additional nutrition.